 ASSOC PROF CRAIG DE WILDE

-VICE-DEAN (ACADEMIC STUDIES, COMPOSITION & RESEARCH)
+VICE-DEAN (ACADEMIC STUDIES & RESEARCH)

 Craig De Wilde has held academic positions in the United States, Europe, Australia and Singapore.